-Join David Elfassy for an in-depth discussion in this video What Office 365 offers, part of Deploying Office 365.
+Join David Elfassy for an in-depth discussion in this video What Office 365 offers, part of Office 365: Deployment.

 - [Voiceover] From the beginning I'd like…to cover some basics.…Office 365, or the Office 365 offering from Microsoft.…What is it?…I want to make sure that we understand…all of the components that are built into Office 365.…So, Office 365, first of all, it is not a single product.…It is a suite of products.…And that's very important because people will say…things like, I need to install Office 365.…There is no such thing.…There is no downloadable Office 365.…Microsoft sometimes likes to refer to it that way…in order to have it seem like more of a single entity,…but the reality is that Office 365 it is a suite of products…and we can pick which products our Office 365 flavor…is going to be built of.…